Last Updated on March 8, 2025

 Hands could be gentle and tough.
 They can perform precise functions like writing, painting, playing musical instruments.
 They also enable us to perform heavy labor like using a shovel, an axe or a drill etc.

-Thus our hands are important in communication, and we also use them while we talk to emphasize, compliment or dramatize our verbal communications.
+Thus our hands are important in communication, and we also use them while we talk to emphasize, compliment, or dramatize our verbal communication.

 That is why we can reach behind our head for grooming, or to stretch forward to grasp, take off your shoe with an ease that we hardly think about.